bvbohnen/X4_Customizer/Documentation.md

-X4 Customizer 0.9
+X4 Customizer 0.9.1
 -----------------

-Note: work in progress.

-This tool will read in source files from X4, modify on them based on user selected transforms, and write the results back to the game directory.
-Transforms will often perform complex or repetitive tasks succinctly, avoiding the need for hand editing of source files.
-Many transforms will also do analysis of game files, to intelligently select appropriate edits to perform.
-Some transforms carry out binary code edits, allowing for options not found elsewhere.

-Source files will generally support any prior modding.
-Most transforms support input arguments to set parameters and adjust behavior, according to user preferences.
-Most transforms will work on an existing save.

-This tool is written in Python, and tested on version 3.7.
+Current status: functional, most features in place, but still in beta testing.

+This tool will programatically apply a variety of user selected transforms to X4 game files, optionally pre-modded.
+Features include:

+ * Integrated catalog read/write support.
+ * Basic XML diff patch support.
+ * Automatic detection and loading of enabled extensions.
+ * Framework for developing modular, customizable transforms of varying complexity.
+ * Transforms can dynamically read and alter game files, instead of being limited to static changes like standard extensions.
+ * Transforms operate on a user's unique mixture of mods, and can easily be rerun after game patches or mod updates.
+ * Changes are written to a new or specified extension.

+This tool is available as platform portable Python source code (tested on 3.7 with the lxml package) or as a compiled executable for 64-bit Windows.

+The control script:

+  * This tool works by executing a user supplied python script specifying any system paths, settings, and desired transforms to run.

+  * The key control script sections are:
+    - "from X4_Customizer import *" to make all transform functions available.
+    - Call Settings() to change paths and set non-default options.
+    - Call a series of transforms.

+  * The quickest way to set up the control script is to copy and edit the "input_scripts/User_Transforms_template.py" file, renaming it to "User_Transforms.py" for recognition by Launch_X4_Customizer.bat.

-Usage for Releases:
+Usage for compiled releases:

- * "Launch_X4_Customizer.bat [path to user_transform_module.py]"
+  * "Launch_X4_Customizer.bat <optional path to control script>"
-   - Call from the command line for full options, or run directly for default options.
+    - Call from the command line for full options (-h for help), or run directly to execute the default script at "input_scripts/User_Transforms.py".
-   - Runs the customizer, using the provided python user_transform_module which will specify the path to the X4 directory and the transforms to be run.
-   - By default, attempts to run User_Transforms.py in the input_scripts folder.
-   - Call with '-h' to see any additional arguments.
- * "Clean_X4_Customizer.bat [path to user_transform_module.py]"
+  * "Clean_X4_Customizer.bat <optional path to control script>"
-   - Similar to Launch_X4_Customizer, except appends the "-clean" flag, which will undo any transforms from a prior run.
+    - Removes files generated in a prior run of the given or default3 control script.

-Usage for the Python source code:
+Usage for Python source code:

- * "X4_Customizer\Main.py [path to user_transform_module.py]"
+  * "python X4_Customizer\Main.py <optional path to control script>"
     - This is the primary entry function for the python source code.
-   - Does not fill in a default transform file unless the -default_script option is used.
-   - Supports general python imports in the user_transform_module.
-   - If the scipy package is available, this supports smoother curve fits for some transforms, which were omitted from the Release due to file size.
+    - Add the "-default_script" option to behave like the bat launcher.
+    - Control scripts may freely use any python packages, instead of being limited to those included with the release.
- * "X4_Customizer\Make_Documentation.py"
+  * "python X4_Customizer\Make_Documentation.py"
     - Generates updated documentation for this project, as markdown formatted files README.md and Documentation.md.
- * "X4_Customizer\Make_Executable.py"
+  * "python X4_Customizer\Make_Executable.py"
     - Generates a standalone executable and support files, placed in the bin folder.
 Requires the PyInstaller package be available.
 The executable will be created for the system it was generated on.
- * "X4_Customizer\Make_Patches.py"
-   - Generates patch files for this project from some select modified game scripts.
-Requires the modified scripts be present in the patches folder; these scripts are not included in the repository.
- * "X4_Customizer\Make_Release.py"
+  * "python X4_Customizer\Make_Release.py"
-   - Generates a zip file with all necessary binaries and source files for general release.
+    - Generates a zip file with all necessary binaries, source files, and example scripts for general release.

-Setup and behavior:

-  * Source files will be read from the X4 cat/dat files automatically, with mods applied according to those selected in the user's content.xml and possibly any loose files under the X4 directory.

-  * The user controls the customizer using a command script which will set the path to the X4 installation to customize (using the Set_Path function), and will call the desired transforms with any necessary parameters.
-This script is written using Python code, which will be executed by the customizer.

-  * The key command script sections are:
-    - "from X4_Customizer import *" to make all transform functions available.
-    - Call Set_Path to specify the X4 directory, along with some other path options.
-See documentation for parameters.
-    - Call a series of transform functions, as desired.

-  * The quickest way to set up the command script is to copy and edit the "input_scripts/User_Transforms_template.py" file, renaming it to "User_Transforms.py" for recognition by Launch_X4_Customizer.bat.
-Included in the repository is Authors_Transforms, the author's personal set of transforms, which can be checked for futher examples.

-  * Transformed output files will be generated to a new extension folder, as loose files or packged in a cat/dat pair.

 ***